maul-esel/COM-Classes/spec.markdown

 ### Return values, `out` and `byRef` parameters
 Most methods return `HRESULT` values.
 You must pass those to the instance's `_Error()` method (defined in `Unknown`).
 This method updates the instance's `Error` object and returns a boolean (`true` means success, `false` failure).
 If none of the other guidelines in this section applies to a method, it must return that boolean.

-When a method has 1 `out` (or `retval`) parameter that receives a value during the call, it must return this value.
+When a method has 1 `out` parameter that receives a value during the call, it must return this value.
 However, `_Error()` must still be called with the `HRESULT`.

 If this parameter is a COM interface pointer or a pointer to a structure, wrap it in an instance of a helper or interface class.
 Do this conditionally to make it work without this class:

 {% highlight ahk %}return IsObject(OtherInterface) ? new OtherInterface(ptr) : ptr ; or:
 return IsObject(HelperClass) ?
 HelperClass.FromStructPtr(ptr) : ptr{% endhighlight %}

-Sometimes there are several `out` or `byRef` parameters in a method.
+Sometimes there are several `out` parameters in a method.
 In this case, the method must return the boolean as described above and handle the `out` parameters via AutoHotkey's `byRef`.
 The above guideline about wrapping pointers in instances applies here as well.

 In case a method does not return a `HRESULT` at all, it must clear the error object by calling {% highlight ahk %}this._Error(0){% endhighlight %}.
 Unless the method returns nothing at all (`void`), the method's return value must be returned to the user, and `out` parameters must always be handled `byRef`.